LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: Problem Setup and Hypotheses

-We hypothesise that the generalisation of 2-stage noisy-label learning methods depend on: 1) the precision of the classification of clean samples to be included in $\mathcal{X}$ in~\eqref{eq:set_U_X}, and 2) the size of the clean set denoted by $|\mathcal{X}|$.
-In particular, a large $|\mathcal{X}|$ with a high proportion of positives will reduce the bound of the difference between the estimated and vicinal risks~\cite{zhang2018generalization}, improving the semi-supervised classification accuracy.
+We hypothesise that the classification accuracy of these noisy-label learning methods depends on: 1) the precision of the classification of clean samples to be included in $\mathcal{X}$ in~\eqref{eq:set_U_X} (Section~\ref{sec:hypothesis_one}), and 2) the size of the clean set denoted by $|\mathcal{X}|$ (Section~\ref{sec:hypothesis_two}).
+In particular, a large $|\mathcal{X}|$ with a high proportion of clean samples will reduce the bound of the difference between the estimated and vicinal risks~\cite{zhang2018generalization}, improving the semi-supervised classification accuracy.